dp111/6502Timing/README.md

 |65C02timing.ssd   |BBC upgraded to 65C02 instruction timing test suite|
 |65C02timing1M.ssd |BBC upgraded to 65C02 instruction timing test suite with absolute address at &FCFE to provoke cycle stretching|

+At the end of the test $FCD0 is written to with the number of failures.
+Emulators can trap writes to this address and work out if the tests have passed or not.

 # Vectors Build ( .6502)

 These versions are the same as the acorn version except they aren't built within an SSD file.
 The vector versions have a fixed set of vectors that external functions are vectored through.
 This enables easy patching of the vectors to add custom timer functions for instance.
 If your code functions are small ( <17bytes) then you can place your code directly at the vector otherwise you will need to JMP to you function.